adityaxdiwakar/go-templating/README.md

 # go-templating
 A template engine written in Golang for NetVPX.

-This was written and open saourced by the [NetVPX](https://netvpx.com/) DevOps team for internal usage.
+This was written and open sourced by the [NetVPX](https://netvpx.com/) DevOps team for internal usage.
 This library is now maintained by Aditya Diwakar, not affiliated with NetVPX.

 ## Install